-We are periodically examined by the SEC for compliance with the 1940 Act.
+We are periodically examined by the SEC for compliance with the 1940 Act and the Securities Exchange Act of 1934.

 We are required to provide and maintain a bond issued by a reputable fidelity insurance company to protect us against larceny and embezzlement.
 Furthermore, as a BDC, we are prohibited from indemnifying any director or officer against any liability to our stockholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.